AndyShiue/Ende-readme/part2/records.md

 The `impl` ought to specify the `Output` type.
 If you want to access the output type specified by an instance of a trait, simply do a pattern matching.
-Or you can put them inside the `const` mode to make calling it with the dot syntax possible.
+Or you can put them inside the named`const` mode to make calling it with the dot syntax possible.

 ## Auto `impl`s